-Not only do Cook Roofing Company professionals understand how roofs are built, but when it comes to many other aspects of construction and repairs on your commercial or residential property in Gravity, IA, 50848, Cook Roofing Company will make sure that all the work is done right, so that your property looks great and is secure and dry again for years to come.
+Not only do Cook Roofing Company professionals understand how roofs are built, but when it comes to many other aspects of construction and repairs on your commercial or residential property in Gravity, Cook Roofing Company will make sure that all the work is done right, so that your property looks great and is secure and dry again for years to come.
 Call today at 515-305-3253 to experience the Cook Roofing Company difference!

 Types Of Shingle Roofs

 There are a lot of different types of shingles out there.
 When most people hear “shingle roof,” they are typically thinking about asphalt shingles.
 And chances are, that’s what you have on your home or business.
 The next most common roofs are metal and flat roofs.
 Flat roofs are used where the pitch or slope is flat or nearly flat.
 Neither shingles nor metal are good for roof slopes lower than 0.5/12 (a half inch of rise or less, per every 12 inches of run or horizontal surface).

 Most asphalt shingle roofs these days use a composition laminated shingle – usually a fiberglass mat embedded with an asphalt compound, and granules.
 The main way they differ is in style and thickness.

 3 Tab Shingle Roofs